j4yb1rd/DATA4380-IndividualProject/README.md

 ### Problem Formulation

-* Define:
-  * Input / Output
+* Input: time series gathered from masker, as detailed in preprocessing
-  * Models
+* Models (Will try)
-    * Describe the different models you tried and why.
-  * Loss, Optimizer, other Hyperparameters.
+    * Running a DNN through PyTorch.
+This allows for easier GPU usage.
+* The loss function will just be accuracy, considering that this is just a binary classification; precision, recall, and F1 will also be considered.

 ### Training

-* Describe the training:
-  * How you trained: software and hardware.
+* I used Google Colab to load the data, code the model, and save the model for further use.
 * How did training take.
 * Training curves (loss vs epoch for test/train).
 * How did you decide to stop training.
 * Any difficulties?
 How did you resolve them?

 ### Performance Comparison